priteeshmistry/nosql-fleet-tracking/README.md

 1. **Start the Router:** Open a terminal and run `python3 router.py`.
 2. **Start the Simulator:** Open a second terminal and run `python3 simulator.py`.

-[cite_start]The simulator will begin publishing telemetry payloads to the `fleet/telemetry/trucks` topic[cite: 61], and the router will distribute the data across MongoDB and Neo4j automatically.
+The simulator will begin publishing telemetry payloads to the `fleet/telemetry/trucks` topic, and the router will distribute the data across MongoDB and Neo4j automatically.

 ## 3. Data Verification
 * **MySQL:** Run `python3 view_sql.py` to print the formatted registry table.